What is (good) web design?

 Layout

-The layout describes what space the major elements of a website should take up on the screen.
+In web design, the layout describes what space the major elements of a website take up on the screen.

-They can be positioned in the center with borders or take up the entire screen.
-Like a heading in a word document with wide or narrow spaces between words being positioned in the center or to the left.
+They can be positioned in the center with borders or take up the entire screen–like a heading in a Word document with wide or narrow spaces between words being placed in the center or to the left.

 Single column design